osmant2/encode-club/capstone/README.md

         - They can update the claim status by making a PATCH request to the /claims/{claimId}/status endpoint, providing the claim ID and the new status in the request body.

 #### Warning: You need to implement a claim update mechanism (manual or automatic) after user submits a claim!

+## Current State of Insurance Token:

+Currently system is not using InsuranceToken.
+You can delete the contract or you can implement some relevant functionality and use it.
+Premium amount in the insurances are display only.

+Also, there should be more owner and msg.sender checks in the contracts in order to ensuring security.
+But some of my implementations broke the contracts, so I removed them.
+You can add in the necessary places.

 It was a pleasure to work with you guys!
 I wish you the best!
 Hope you can manage it.